Madhyamaheshwar: Worship

 The water from the temple precincts is considered so highly sacred that even a few drops are stated to be adequate for ablution.
 The worship at this temple starts with a specified time period from the beginning of the summer months after the winter and lasts until October/November from start of the winter season when the temple precincts are not accessible due to snow conditions.

 During the winter period, the symbolic idol of the god is shifted with religious formalities to Ukhimath for continued worship.
-Priests at this temple, as in many other temples in the state, are from South India and at this particular temple they are called Jangamas of the Lingayat cast who hail from Mysore in Karnataka state.
+Priests at this temple, as in many other temples in the state, are from South India and at this particular temple they are called Jangamas of the Veerashaiva cast who hail from Mysore in Karnataka state.
 This induction of priests from outside the state enhances the cultural communications from one part of the country to the other, with language becoming no barrier.
-It is one of an important sacred pilgrimage centres of Shastrik (textual) importance categorized as Panchasthali (five places) doctrine.
+It is one of the important sacred pilgrimage centres of shastrik (textual) importance under the Panchasthali (five places) doctrine.
 This doctrine has been determined on the basis of sectarian association, fairs and festivals, offerings to the deity, sacred declarations made by devotees and specific blessings sought from the god through prayers at different temples.
 2 km. away is a small temple called Bura Madhyamaheswar.
 One has to trek 2 kilometers up the steep ways through large moors and valleys and then would reach in a small lake, where a full Panoramic range of Himalayas consisting of the peaks, Chaukhamba, Kedarnath, Neelkanth, Trishul, Kamet, Panchulli, etc.